asdfjkl/ecdsa_playground/README.md

 ## About

 A collection of ECDSA implementations, typically found on resource-constrained devices such as smartcards.
-These implementations are intended to analyze, test and play with implementations, e.g. when reversing black box implementations.
+These implementations are intended to analyze, test and play with them, e.g. when reversing black box implementations.

-These implementations are not ready for production use!
-In particular, they are not side channel resistant, although some feature implementation details that are intended to study side channel resistance.
+These implementations are _not_ ready for production use!
+In particular, they are not side-channel resistant, although some feature implementation details that are intended to study side-channel resistance.

 ## Implementations